eorus/eorus-hugo/content/projects.en.md

 +++
-title = "Projetos"
+title = "Projects"
 slug = "projects"
 +++

-Em construção...
-Aguarde!
+This will be the place where i will showcase my work.